CDCgov/ixa/docs/book/src/migration_guide.md

 );
 ```

-If you want to use an existing type, or if you want to make the same type a
+If you want to use an existing type for a property, or if you want to make the
-property of more than one `Entity`, you can use the `impl_property!` variant:
+same type a property of more than one `Entity`, you can use the `impl_property!`
+variant:

 ```rust
 // The downside is, we have to make sure the property type implements all the